Academics & Classes

 We recommend that all students who have already registered or who are registering for Autumn verify on the class schedule how each course will be delivered: Live Online (includes virtual meeting times), fully online (no meeting times), Partial In-Person or Full In-Person.
 Check out this explainer video or visit our Online Learning page for more details.

 Students can purchase all course books and supplies through the Bookstore website.
 Students are able to purchase all required course materials and supplies for classes

 online at bookstore.cscc.edu with free UPS ground shipping on all orders.
 With the

 Covid-19 pandemic continuing to impact Ohio, the physical bookstore will remain closed

 For information about the online order process or general information, contact 614-287-5353 or email request to email@example.com.

 We are committed to transparency, timeliness and accuracy in our communication.
 We will use the website, cscc.edu/coronavirus, as a primary communication tool, along with your @student.cscc.edu email.
 Additionally, you can access our updated hub on learning success within the current environment at cscc.edu/learnon.

-If you are interested in borrowing a Chromebook from Columbus State, please complete the Chromebook borrowing agreement.
+If you are interested in borrowing a personal computer from Columbus State, please complete the Personal Computer Loan Agreement.
 If you are also interested in borrowing a device that can be used as a mobile hot spot from Columbus State, please also complete this hot spot borrowing agreement.